pmndrs/zustand/readme.md

 #### First create a store (or multiple, up to you...)

 Your store is a hook!
 Name it anything you like.
 Everything inside `create` is your state.
-There are no rules, put it in whatever you like, actions are not special, you don't need to nest them.
-The `set` function works like Reacts setState, ite *merges* state.
+There are no rules, you can put anything in it.
+Actions are not special, you don't need to group them.
+The `set` function works like Reacts setState, it *merges* state.

 ```jsx
 import create from 'zustand'